rantanlan/unraid-templates/README.md

 ### User / Group Identifiers
 You can specify the user `PUID` and group `PGID`.
 Ensure the data volume directory on the host is owned by the same user.
+For Unraid PUID should be 99 and PGID 100
 ### Update

 Fixed the VNC resolution (1600x900) in the browser to display the full artwork with Image 1.1